1. Purpose of policy

 6.2.4 fraud, including falsification or fabrication of data or work; or in any other way participating in activities which are intended to give the student an unfair or dishonest advantage in their learning activities, assessment or research.

-More specific examples of misconduct are provided in Schedule 1 of the Student Academic Misconduct – Procedures, and in the Research Misconduct Allegations and Investigation – Procedures.
+More specific examples of misconduct are provided in Schedule 1 of the Student Academic Misconduct – Procedures, and in the Responsible Research Conduct – Governing Policy.

 7. Categorisation of misconduct

-7.1 Instances of student academic misconduct in coursework are classified by the degree of seriousness of the misconduct: Category 1 and Category 2.
+7.1 Instances of student academic misconduct in coursework and coursework programs are classified by the degree of seriousness of the misconduct: Category 1 and Category 2.

 7.1.1 Category 1 instances are confined to:

 - instances of plagiarism that appear to be a consequence of a student’s lack of knowledge of, or skill in, the conventions of academic writing or arising from carelessness rather than a deliberate act of deception, or

 - instances of collusion that do not appear to be a deliberate act of deception, or

 - instances of attempted collusion that do not appear to be a deliberate act of deception.